Child Ballads (album)

-Child Ballads is a studio album by American singer-songwriter Anaïs Mitchell and musician Jefferson Hamer, released on February 11, 2013, by Wilderland Records.
+Child Ballads is a collaborative studio album by American singer-songwriter Anaïs Mitchell and musician Jefferson Hamer, released on February 11, 2013, by Wilderland Records.
 It serves as Mitchell's sixth studio album and Hamer's second.
 The album is composed of old folk ballads from the collection of the same name by Francis James Child re-arranged by the duo.
 They recorded the album with producer Gary Paczosa in early 2012.
 Child Ballads received generally positive reviews from music critics.

 Background

 A few years before her previous album, Young Man in America, Mitchell started becoming more interested in traditional music.
 She ended up purchasing a series of books: the 'Francis J. Child Collection of Ballads', also known as the "Child Ballads", and was inspired by the "beautiful" language and the "pure-heartedness of storytelling" of the songs.
 The "Child Ballads" was collected by Harvard professor Francis James Child, who gathered more than 300 folk songs from England and Scotland during the late 19th century.
 They later became a canon in modern folk music, whose artists frequently recorded the songs, which dealt with narratives of witchery, honor, curses, and transformations.